jenny-terry/academic-website/content/authors/admin/_index.md

 Jenny Terry (she/her) is a Lecturer in Psychological Methods and Doctoral Researcher in the [School of Psychology](https://www.sussex.ac.uk/schools/psychology/) at the University of Sussex.

 Jenny began teaching research methods and statistics at the undergraduate level in 2017-18 and began teaching R in 2018-19.
-She now co-convenes the first statistics module at Sussex, upon which she is responsible for introducing students to R and the module's new peer-learning scheme.
+She now co-convenes the first research methods module at Sussex, upon which she is responsible for introducing students to R and the module's new peer-learning scheme.
 She has also recently lead teaching in Structural Equation Modelling, Multi-Level Modelling, and Meta-Analysis for Master's students at Sussex.

-Jenny's PhD combines her enthusiasm for improving research methods in psychology with her substantive interests in statistics education by exploring the discriminant validity of statistics anxiety using a variety of psychometric and other quantitative methods, including a large, international, multi-lab study.
+Jenny's PhD combines her enthusiasm for improving research methods in psychology with her substantive interests in statistics education by exploring the discriminant validity of statistics anxiety using a variety of psychometric and other quantitative methods, including the [SMARVUS project](https://psyarxiv.com/au9vp) - a multi-lab statistics education study.

-Jenny is the Founder and Director the [RoSE (Researchers in Statistics Education) Network](https://www.jennyterry.co.uk/rosenetwork/) (due for re-launch in November 2022) and is an incoming committee member on the British Psychological Society's Mathematical, Statistical, and Computing Psychology section.
+Jenny is also the Founder and Director the [RoSE (Researchers in Statistics Education) Network](https://www.rose-network.org/).